 - Add the tomato sauce, potatoes, carrots, and all remaining seasonings.
 Stir to combine.
 Cover and cook on low for 6 to 8 hours.
 When beef is tender add into bowls and serve.

 Then serve as is or over a bed of rice.
 If you wanted to make this in a dutch oven instead you would follow the same instructions.
 Set pot over medium heat so it is slowly bubbling.
 Add lid and cook until tender which will be at least an hour, probably closer to 1 hour 30 minutes.

 Love trying new flavors from different areas of the world?
 We have others and continue to add more each week so make sure you’re part of our email list below.
-Until then try our Crockpot Brunswick stew and see which one is your family’s favorite one.
+Another PR dish is Guisado de Pollo using chicken thighs.
+Then try our Crockpot Brunswick stew and see which one is your family’s favorite one.